Utah Court Records

 Expunge an Arrest Record in Utah

-It is possible to delete arrest records in Utah if the individual is not under conviction and obeys the following criteria:
+It is possible to remove arrest records in Utah if the individual has completed all court requirements and meets the following criteria:

 - If the law enforcement agency does not file charges, the suspect may file an expungement petition.